LeakIX/blog/content/posts/ntlm_anonymous_logon_web_side.md

 # NTLM over HTTP

-In this article, we'll turn our attention to its usage in the HTTP protocol.
+In this article, we'll turn our attention to its usage over the HTTP protocol.

 If you ever accessed your company's intranet after logging in with your workstation without being asked for credentials, chances are NTLM was used in the background to authenticate to the remote webserver.